mjwojcik/Art2MonitoringHybridSystem/README.md

 * Loop over all data points and execute the following method for each point X
   [is_new_area, is_new_cluster, area_idx, pattern_idx] = hsystem.processPoint(X);

+The file runSimulation.m contains an example procedure how to run the hybrid system.

 Reference
 ---------